Lyxavier/streamkeys/README.md

 This is a fork of the original V2 Manifest Version 1.8.4 by Alex Gabriel/berrberr before it got took over and then removed from the google play store.

+The now 1.8.6 version was explicitly build upon the 1.8.4 version for this reason.

 Disclaimer: was edited with Claude Sonnet 4 to be able to get this working.

 I have spend many hours debugging and testing this to work, There are some sites that I have not tested this on.